unicode-org/cldr/docs/ldml/tr35-general.md

 ### <a name="SynthesizingNames" href="#SynthesizingNames">Synthesizing Sequence Names</a>

 Many emoji are represented by sequences of characters.
 When there are no `annotation` elements for that string, the short name can be synthesized as follows. **Note:** The process details may change after the release of this specification, and may further change in the future if other sequences are added.
-Please see the [Known Issues](https://cldr.unicode.org/index/downloads/cldr-41#h.qa3jolg7zi2s) section of the CLDR download page for any updates.

 1. If **sequence** is an **emoji flag sequence**, look up the territory name in CLDR for the corresponding ASCII characters and return as the short name.
 For example, the regional indicator symbols P+F would map to “Französisch-Polynesien” in German.
 2. If **sequence** is an **emoji tag sequence**, look up the subdivision name in CLDR for the corresponding ASCII characters and return as the short name.
 For example, the TAG characters gbsct would map to “Schottland” in German.